luiszeni/Boosted-OICR/README.md

     @article{zeni2020boostedoicr,
         Soon we will update this to the deepvision bibtex.
 For while plz cite the arxiv paper.
     }

+### News:
+25-may: Finally we received the results from VOC 2012 evaluation server, and we beat C-MIl in detection mAP :).
+By best of my knowledge this is the best WSOD result in the VOC until now. http://host.robots.ox.ac.uk:8080/anonymous/E7JSMD.html

 ### Contents:
 1. [Requirements: software](#requirements-software)